 From the beginning of pregnancy to the postpartum period, your changing belly might need a little extra support like a plus size belly band!
-There are just as many reasons why you might require one as there are gizmos, like a plus size maternity support belt, plus size belly band, or abdominal binder, to meet your needs.
-Below we’ll review the different benefits they may provide, types of support accessories, and where to find one that fits.
+There are just as many reasons why you might require one as there are gizmos, like a plus size maternity support belt, plus size belly band, or plus size postpartum girdle, to meet your needs.
+Below we'll review the different benefits they may provide, types of support accessories, and where to find one that fits.

 - Allows you to wear your pre-pregnant clothes longer

-- A plus size belly band will help your belly look smooth under your clothes
+- Makes your belly look smooth under your clothes

 - Helpful if you work on your feet